Jason Rinaldi – One of Canada’s Luckiest Lottery Winners. A Decade On…

-“It was one of those things I learned kind of quick.
+“It was one of those things I learned kind of quickly.
 Now I have an obligation, when you have more money, there is that obligation of taking care of others, by your choice,” he says.

 The first thing he did was organize a charity golf tournament, with a man called James Barnett.
-After Rinaldi’s dad passed away, and Barnett had moved on to the University of Ontario Institute of Technology, Rinaldi donated there that resulted in an engineering room being named for his Father, Frank.
+After Rinaldi’s dad passed away, and Barnett had moved on to the University of Ontario Institute of Technology, Rinaldi donated there which resulted in an engineering room being named for his Father, Frank.
 Barnett then reached out to Rinaldi when sponsorship money was coming in short for a national women’s volleyball tournament two years ago.
 Rinaldi donated the money that was needed.

-Then he gave $500,000 gift to the Rams Care program.
+Then he gave a $500,000 gift to the Rams Care program.
 Speaking of his donation, he said: “You hear about young children not having the opportunity to do stuff, but when you see it yourself (and they have the opportunity) it’s like, oh, wow,”

 Barnett, of his friend, Rinaldi says: “Over the course of the last 10 years, I think he’s just made it a part of his life to give back to the community.
 He knows that he’s very fortunate in winning the lottery and I think he’s done well in terms of investments and I think he feels very fortunate there also.
-He’s all tatted up, so he looks like a unique character, but he’s the friendliest guy in the world, heart of gold.”
+He’s all tatted up, so he looks like a unique character, but he’s the friendliest guy in the world, the heart of gold.”

 Rediscovered His Love of Cars